978007000/QSTP-IR/README.md

 class CNNModel(nn.Module):
     ....
 ```
->We will use a kernel of 5 \times 5 for the 2 layers.
+>We will use a kernel of 5x5 for the 2 layers.
 Also we use ReLU activation function since it converts the negative pixel values to 0.
 - ### Step 4: Instantiating the model class
 > ```python
 model=CNNModel()